You are here

-The Committee on Natural Areas is responsible for maintaining and managing university-owned properties which have been acquired to enhance environmental/ecological research and education.
+The Committee on Natural Areas is responsible for maintaining and managing University of Illinois owned properties that have been acquired to enhance environmental/ecological research and education.

-The role of the CNA is to provide and facilitate long-term research and teaching opportunities on the university-owned Natural Areas.
+The role of the CNA is to provide and facilitate long-term research and teaching opportunities on University-owned properties.
 Sites are managed to protect both the integrity of the ecological systems and the biological research that takes place on them.
-Eleven university areas are currently under the direct supervision of the Committee on Natural Areas:

 - Brownfield Woods

 - CCDC/Collins Woods

 - Funk Forest

 - Richter Research Area